Account Management

 - Add to Segment — Group accounts for targeted campaigns

-- Click Select All Filtered Accounts if more than one page
+To select all accounts: check the header checkbox, then click Select All Filtered Accounts if more than one page.

 Export Accounts

-- Select accounts to export (or select all)
+- Select accounts (or select all)

 - Click Export